caitlinfcorrigan/MyTrails/README.md

     - [] View a list of reviews they wrote
     - [] Update a review they wrote
     - [] Delete a review they wrote
+* When a guest attempts to access user-only resources (like writing a review), direct user to login.
+* "My Reviews" only displays in the menu bar when a user is logged in.

 ## Stretch Goals